gounthar/jenkinsci__google-play-android-publisher-plugin/README.md

 If you see this error message, look further down the error log to see what is causing it.
 Below are a couple of common causes:

 #### Invalid JWT: Token must be a short-lived token and in a reasonable timeframe
-Ensure that the time is correctly synchronised on the Jenkins master and build agent, and then try again.
+Ensure that the system time is accurate on both the Jenkins controller and build agent, and then try again.

 #### java.net.SocketTimeoutException: connect timed out
 This likely means your build machine is behind an HTTP proxy.